-Small business loans through the SBA fall under several categories and while they all have slightly different requirements, there’s a few universal things that you should know about SBA loans.
+Small business government loans through the SBA fall under several categories and while they all have slightly different requirements, there’s a few universal things that you should know.

-Generally speaking most SBA loans will require business owners to start by submitting the following:
+Generally speaking most SBA government loans will require business owners to start by submitting the following:

 Plus, for the best SBA loan terms you’ll want to have credit score of 660 or higher and a credit history free of recent bankruptcies, foreclosures, and tax liens.